-- 1 In the RAID Admin window, click Delete Array. - 2 Enter the management password and click OK.

-In the Delete Array window, click the button for the array you want to delete.
+- 1 In the RAID Admin window, click Delete Array. - 2 If necessary, enter the management password and click OK. - 3 In the Delete Array window, click the button for the array you want to delete.

 The drives for that array turn red in the picture of the system.